 - Feeding A German Shepherd Puppy

 References and Resources

 - Ruefenacht, S. et al. 2002.
-“A behaviour test in German Shepherd dogs: heritability of seven different traits,” Applied Animal Behaviour Science.
+“A behavior test in German Shepherd dogs: heritability of seven different traits,” Applied Animal Behavior Science.

 - Pearson, C. 2016.
 “Between instinct and intelligence: harnessing police dog agency in early twentieth-century Paris,” Comparative Studies in Society and History.